cncf/toc/reviews/graduation-vitess.md

 * JD.com was [recently featured](https://www.cncf.io/jdcom-case-study/).
 * Square uses Vitess for their [Cash App](https://www.cncf.io/square-case-study/)
-* A case study on Nozzle will be published shortly.
+* Case studies on Nozzle and Slack will be published shortly.

-In addition to these case studies, Slack has estimated that Vitess powers 40%+ of their database servers, with the goal of migrating remaining databases by mid 2010.
+In addition to these case studies, Slack has estimated that Vitess powers 40%+ of their database servers, with the goal of migrating remaining databases by mid 2020.

 **Have a healthy number of committers**

-The Vitess [maintainers team](https://github.com/orgs/vitessio/teams/maintainers) team currently exists of 14 members, with a healthy distribution of corporations represented (Hubspot, Pinterest, Nozzle, PlanetScale, Slack, Square).
+The Vitess [maintainers team](https://github.com/orgs/vitessio/teams/maintainers) team currently consists of 14 members, with a healthy distribution of corporations represented (Hubspot, Pinterest, Nozzle, PlanetScale, Slack, Square).

 Over the last 12 months, [130 distinct users](https://vitess.devstats.cncf.io/d/22/prs-authors-table?orgId=1&var-period_name=Last%20year&var-repogroup_name=All) have authored pull requests.

 **Demonstrate a substantial ongoing flow of commits and merged contributions**

 Vitess maintains a healthy [ongoing flow of commits](https://vitess.devstats.cncf.io/d/2/commits-repository-groups?orgId=1&from=now-2y&to=now&var-period=w&var-repogroups=All).
-In late 2018, documentation moved from the primary repoistory to vitessio/vitess.
+In late 2018, documentation moved from the primary repository to vitessio/vitess.

 **A clear versioning scheme**

 Vitess 3.0 currently uses Semantic Versioning.
-Similar to [other](http://www.databasesoup.com/2016/05/changing-postgresql-version-numbering.html) [database](https://www.cockroachlabs.com/blog/calendar-versioning/) products we have found semver difficult to follow.
+Similar to [other](http://www.databasesoup.com/2016/05/changing-postgresql-version-numbering.html) [database](https://www.cockroachlabs.com/blog/calendar-versioning/) products semver has been difficult to follow.
 Following the release of Vitess 4.0 in November 2019, Vitess 5.0 will be released in February 2020 under the [Vitess Release Cycle](https://github.com/vitessio/enhancements/blob/master/veps/vep-1.md).

 ### CNCF Graduation Criteria